-Vice Chancellor for Finance and Chief Financial Officer
+Vice Chancellor for Finance, Information Technology and Chief Financial Officer

-As Vanderbilt University’s vice chancellor for finance and chief financial officer, Brett Sweet is responsible for the financial stewardship of the university, including capital and operating budgets, financial affairs and reporting, procurement and debt/treasury management.
+As Vanderbilt University’s vice chancellor for finance, information technology and chief financial officer, Brett Sweet is responsible for the financial stewardship of the university, including capital and operating budgets, financial affairs and reporting, procurement, and debt/treasury management.
 In addition to his finance leadership role, Sweet also leads the information technology team.

 Prior to joining Vanderbilt, Sweet was dean of administration and finance of Harvard University’s Faculty of Arts and Sciences.
 In this role he oversaw the financial and administrative operations of the Faculty of Arts and Sciences, which encompasses Harvard College, the Graduate School of Arts and Sciences, The School of Engineering and Applied Science and the Division of Continuing Education.